-- To meet the need to raise the profile and voice of mental health education and training and workforce issues at a time when the agenda can be dominated by issues of acute providers, hence supporting the parity of esteem between MH and Physical Health providers
+- To raise the profile of mental health issues at a time when the agenda can be dominated by issues of acute providers, hence supporting the parity of esteem between mental health and physical health providers

 It was agreed that the Collaborative mental health workshop would be organised on a quarterly basis for strategic leaders.
 The Collaborative workshop sessions are open to all NHS Trusts in England, that provide MH services.
-However, the workshop attendees will be limited to 50 spaces, taking into consideration the administration arrangements and costs.
 The future forums will be connecting with other relevant groups and national bodies e.g. Mental Health Nursing, NHS Employers, regulators, particularly CQC.
-The meetings would be held in rotation at three venues one in each of London, Birmingham and Manchester.
-The schedule of the Collaborative meetings is:
+The meetings will be held virtually every quarter.
+The schedule of the Collaborative meetings for the year of 2022 is:

 - 28 February 2022– Workforce stress and the supportive organisation

 - 23 May 2022 – How to support workforce providing care to children and young people’s mental health inpatient settings?